iflytek/HFL-Anthology/README.md

 # HFL Gallery
-Collections of resources from Joint Laboratory of HIT and iFLYTEK Research (HFL)
+Collections of resources from Joint Laboratory of HIT and iFLYTEK Research (HFL).

 <!-- TOC -->